ome/omero-documentation/omero/sysadmins/server-advanced-configuration.rst

             <option>-Dcom.sun.management.jmxremote.ssl=false</option>
         </target>

-The JMX target activates the monitoring of the Blitz server via JMX.
+The JMX target enables remote connections for external monitoring of the Blitz server.
 If you need to modify the "jmxport" or "jmxhost" variables, you will need to do so directly in the application descriptor XML.

 Changing ports / multiple servers on a single host
 --------------------------------------------------